thought-driven/bummr/README.md

 The bummr gem allows you to automatically update all gems which pass your build in separate commits, and logs the name and sha of each gem that fails.

-Bummr assumes you have good test coverage and follow a [pull-request workflow] with `master` as your default branch.
+Bummr assumes you have good test coverage and follow a [pull-request workflow].

+By default, Bummr will assume your base branch is named `master`.
+If you would like to designate a different base branch, you can set the `BASE_BRANCH` environment variable: `export BASE_BRANCH='main'`

 ## Setup